bombbomb/bombbomb-python-openapi/docs/EmailsApi.md

 # **create_printing_press_email**
-> create_printing_press_email(template_id, content, replace, video_id=video_id, subject_line=subject_line)
+> create_printing_press_email(template_id, content, email_id=email_id, video_id=video_id, subject_line=subject_line)

 Create an Email with Printing Press

-Prints an email using the template id and content to the users account.If a video id, is include it will replace any video placeholders with that video.
+Prints an email using the template id and content to the users account.If a video id is included, it will replace any video placeholders with that video.

 ### Example
 ```python